-The annual incentive bonus for fiscal 2023 for each of J. Allen Fine, James A. Fine, Jr. and W. Morris Fine was \$100,000 for fiscal 2023.
-Although a reduction from the annual incentive bonuses paid in recent years, the 2023 incentive bonus amounts reflect the Committee's continued recognition of the performance of the named executive officers as they lead the Company through the current challenging economic conditions while focusing on making investments to ensure the Company remains competitive and efficient over the course of the market cycle.
+The annual incentive bonus for fiscal 2024 for each of J. Allen Fine, James A. Fine, Jr. and W. Morris Fine was \$300,000.
+Although lower than the annual incentive bonuses paid in recent years, the 2024 incentive bonus amounts were an increase over the prior year and reflects the Committee's continued recognition of the performance of the named executive officers as they lead the Company through the current challenging economic conditions while focusing on making investments to ensure the Company remains competitive and efficient over the course of the market cycle.

 Long-Term Equity Incentive Awards.
-The Compensation Committee periodically considers awarding equity-based incentives to the named executive officers in order to closely link the interests of the program participants with those of shareholders, reward short-term performance and encourage long-term commitment.
+The Compensation Committee periodically considers awarding equity-based incentives to the named executive officers to closely link the interests of the program participants with those of shareholders, reward short-term performance and encourage long-term commitment.
 The Compensation Committee does not follow the practice of making annual or other periodic awards to individuals who are determined to be eligible to participate in the 2019 Plan.
 However, the Compensation Committee does regularly evaluate the stock ownership of key employees, including the named executive officers, and, when it deems it appropriate, makes awards in accordance with the philosophy outlined above.
-No SARs were granted to the executive officers in 2023.
+No SARs were granted to the executive officers in 2024.